 Most companies outsource their clinical trial activities, however it is the sponsor who is entirely responsible for the clinical trial performance.
-Without mirroring the work of the CRO, the sponsor has to be in lead of the clinical evaluation process and needs a reliable overview of study progress and performance.
+Without mirroring the work of the CRO (Contract Research Organisation), the sponsor has to be in lead of the clinical evaluation process and needs a reliable overview of study progress and performance.

 Especially small or medium-sized biopharmaceutical enterprises, and medical device companies moving into early phase clinical trials are struggling with the definition and integration of a study oversight that complies with the ICH-GCP E6 (R2) guideline considering the increased scale, complexity and cost of clinical trials.